History of the Los Angeles Kings: Playoff contention years, and the move to Staples Center (1997–2002)

 In game four, the Red Wings took a commanding 3–0 lead after two periods.
 This set the stage for yet another unbelievable playoff comeback for the Kings, highly reminiscent of the "Miracle on Manchester", back in 1982.
 Seldom-used forward Scott Thomas, a career minor-leaguer, scored a power play goal at 13:53.
 The Red Wings were called for a penalty with just under three minutes to play and Kings' coach Andy Murray gambled and pulled his goalie to give his team a two-man advantage.
 The gamble paid off as Jozef Stumpel would follow with another power play goal at 17:33.
 Finally, Bryan Smolinski tied the game at the 19:07 mark.
-In the overtime, Deadmarsh stole the puck from Red Wings' star defenseman Chris Chelios in the right corner behind the Detroit net, and threw a centering pass to center Éric Belanger, who scored the game-winning goal at 2:36 to lift the Kings to a miraculous come-from-behind win, now known as the "Frenzy on Figueroa", or the "Stunner at Staples."
+In the overtime, Deadmarsh stole the puck from Red Wings' star defenseman Chris Chelios in the right corner behind the Detroit net, and threw a centering pass to center Eric Belanger, who scored the game-winning goal at 2:36 to lift the Kings to a miraculous come-from-behind win, now known as the "Frenzy on Figueroa", or the "Stunner at Staples."
 That win would help the Kings eliminate the Red Wings in game six by winning four straight games after going down 2–0 in the series.
 It was the Kings' first playoff series win since 1993.

 In the second round, the Kings went up against another elite team, the Colorado Avalanche, led by superstars Joe Sakic, Peter Forsberg, Patrick Roy, Ray Bourque, playing in his last NHL season, and former teammate Rob Blake.
 The Kings won game one by a score of 4–3 in overtime, but then lost the next three games.
 Down three games to one and facing elimination, the Kings bounced back with two 1–0 shut-out victories, including the most memorable game of that series being game six where goalies Patrick Roy of Colorado and Felix Potvin of the Kings battled to a scoreless tie after regulation and into the second overtime; finally after 64 shots on goal that were saved between both goalies, a slap shot by Kings Glen Murray found the back of the net for the win and thus tied the series.
 Game seven saw a 1–1 tie after two periods, however Colorado dominated the third period with four unanswered goals to win the game 5–1 and the series.
 Colorado would eventually win the Stanley Cup that year.